-If you’ve found your way to this page, you’ve no doubt encountered a Prop 65 warning label and might be asking yourself if the Miracle Tree product you bought for better health is safe.
+If you're a resident of California, and you’ve found your way to this page, you’ve no doubt encountered a Prop 65 warning, and might be asking yourself if the Miracle Tree product you bought is safe.
 The short answer is, yes!
 While we’d love to keep it short and sweet, what we want even more is to empower you with information to make informed decisions.

-Prop 65 –also known as California’s Safe Drinking Water and Toxic Enforcement Act of 1986 – requires cancer or reproductive warnings for products that may lead to exposure to compounds, even at levels 1000 times less than the level at which no measurable effect can be scientifically detected, as in the case of lead.
+Prop 65 –also known as California’s Safe Drinking Water and Toxic Enforcement Act of 1986 – requires cancer or reproductive warnings for products that may lead to exposure to compounds, even at levels 1000 times less than the level at which no measurable effect can be scientifically detected, as in the case of lead or other chemical compounds.

 It is probably no surprise that these new labeling requirements have caused a lot of unnecessary confusion and concern – and are potentially doing more harm than good by desensitizing people to the warnings, thereby failing to accurately warn consumers about substantiated risk.
-The law requires warning labels at levels that are a fraction of those set by the World Health Organization, NSF and FDA.
+The law requires warning labels at levels that are a fraction of those set by both federal and global standards.

 So, who benefits from a law like Prop 65?
 Those who typically benefit from laws like this are the lawyers who profit off small businesses that are otherwise in full compliance with existing regulatory and safety standards.
 Because smaller businesses often don’t have the resources to fight a lawsuit in court, they typically settle out of court and thus become a target for litigious opportunists.